Phytoestrogens Mimic Estrogen

 Sunflower Seeds (this includes getting rid of sunflower oil and getting rid of safflower oil (botanical family same))

 Sunflower oil and Safflower oil probably has active hormone components in it.
 Until we know more, Sunflower oil and Safflower oil should be avoided not be used.
 Safflower is in the same botanical family as Sunflower.
+To read more about this experiment click here.
+This is from "Our Stolen Future" by Theo Colborn.

 Queen Anne's lace (wild carrot)